 Rather than pack separate containers with all the salad fixings or sandwich toppings, just pack them up in something you can eat straight out of.
 You won’t need to carry serving containers and plates for everyone, and your back will thank you.
 (Note: This is dependent on what type of picnic you’re having as well and the location you’ll be eating at.
 Sometimes it’s just not possible.)

 3. Finger foods are where it’s at.

-The French know what they’re doing: A baguette, cheese, a spread or meat, small cakes and plenty of easy-to-eat fruits and vegetables does a perfect picnic make.
-One knife and small cutting board and a communal picnic is ready to eat.
+The French know what they’re doing: A baguette, cheese, a spread of meat, small cakes and plenty of easy-to-eat fruits and vegetables does a perfect picnic make.
+One knife and small cutting board and a communal picnic are ready to eat.

 4. Prepare your own go-to picnic basket.

 A picnic basket that’s readily available with all your essentials will make those impromptu picnics easier and more accessible.
 Plus, it decreases the chance that you will forget something important.
 Things to add: silverware, napkins, insect repellant, sunscreen.

 If you’re planning ahead of time, however, keeping a couple of frozen water bottles in the freezer that are easy to throw in the picnic basket to keep food cold while you’re traveling to your destination, and then they also provide extra hydration for the trip back.

 Know what foods and items just make picnics harder rather than more fun.
 If you’re going to a heavily wooded area, for instance, packing a kite for the kids will only lead to their disappointment rather than delight.
 Additionally, foods like ice cream and Jell-O and anything that will leave a sticky-fingered mess is best left at home.

 Plan for clean up.
 Extra paper towels or hand towels, wet wipes, and zip-top bags to toss dirty utensils or tablecloths in will keep you sane when it’s time to pack up and go and then again later when it’s time to unpack at home.